Facing the Physical Reality of the arctic Climate and considering ways to deal with it

 For the first time, leading climate experts from across the world will gather together with policy makers, the youth and civil society in Helsinki to exchange views on climate interventions and how to prevent a climate collapse that could begin from the arctic.

-These discussions will be brought to Bio Rex Lasipalatsi on Thursday 31.8. as a part of a three-day conference.
+These discussions were brought to Bio Rex Lasipalatsi on Thursday 31.8.2023 as a part of a three-day conference.
 Keynote speeches and panel discussions will share knowledge and experiences on Arctic climate risks from both a Northern and Global South perspective, and explore what action we need right now.

 Keynote speakers include Nana Ama Browne Klutse, Vice-Chair of the IPCC's First Assessment Group, and Pekka Haavisto, who will speak on Finland's foreign policy role in addressing Arctic climate risks.
 A Finnish award-winning artist, Vesta, will close the event.